smilteval/CS-College-Courses/README.md

 # CS-College-Courses
-Projects created in my college courses.
+This repositroy includes all the projects created in my college courses.

+## Table of Contents:
-• Data Structures
+• Data Structures (CSC 326)
     ‣
-• Intermediate Programming
+• Intermediate Programming (CSC 211)
     ‣
-• Introduction to Programming
+• Introduction to Programming (CSC 126)
     ‣